pablogila/qrotor/README.md

 An integer `System.deg` degeneracy (e.g. 3 for methyls)
 indicates that the energy levels have been properly estimated.
-However, if the degeneracy is a float instead, please check the splittings and excitations manually from the system eigenvalues.
+However, if the degeneracy is a float instead, you might want to check the splittings and excitations manually from the system eigenvalues.

 To export the energies and the tunnel splittings of several calculations to a CSV file: